dmsul/site-source/content/pages/tutorial_git_3branches.rst

     * 7d6a299 -  (master) Added a variable to hello.py
     * 823459f -  Add hello.py

-The branching is even more evident if we use a graphical Git interface:
+The branching is even more evident if we use a graphical Git interface like
+Sourcetree:

 .. image:: {filename}/images/git_graph.png
     :alt: Git graph